Student-Run Credit Union Program

 In 1991, CP Federal Credit Union was approached by the Western School District to participate in a grant funded program that provided financial literacy to their students.
 This partnership launched a unique and robust student run credit union program that provided students with real world work experience along with developing a savings habit.

-We are pleased to now offer financial literacy to over 50 schools.
-With 28 schools offering student run credit unions.
-In 2016, we celebrate 25 years of providing financial literacy to area youth.
+We are pleased to offer Student run Credit Union branches in 29 schools.
+In 2021, we will celebrate 30 years of providing financial literacy to area youth.
 That's pretty cool.

 The student-run branches are operated by student volunteers who have completed an application, an interview, and the necessary training to run their school branch.
 Each branch has a Financial Education Representative on site to assist and oversee the operation.